kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_5.md

 ![](file:///android_asset/survival_guide/64.webp)

-## Maintaining and extinguishing your fire
+## Maintaining and extinguishing a fire

 **Maintaining**: Keep adding fuel to maintain your fire.
 Adjust the structure as needed to control the burn rate and heat distribution.